CIT85/files/project_p4.md

 ## 📋 Requirements

-### Plan Responsive Layout with Media Queries
+### Plan Responsive Layout with Media Queries Requirements
 - Refactor your HTML and CSS to support **responsive layout** using **media queries**
 - Choose **one of the three standard breakpoint systems** from Dave’s tutorial:
   [Dave Gray’s Media Query Guide (Lesson 17)](https://github.com/gitdagray/css_course/blob/main/17_lesson/notes.md)
-- Your layout must respond to screen size changes by adjusting:
+- Your layout must respond to different screen sizes by adjusting the navigation menu, reorganizing content layout (e.g., switching from columns to stacked blocks, and/or font sizing), and resizing or repositioning images to maintain readability and usability.
-  - Grid or column layouts
-  - Navigation structure and padding
-  - Font sizes
-  - Images and content alignment

 ###  3. Your layout-plan.md Must Include
 - In your README.md What accessibility considerations will be implemented with heading `Accessibility`
 - In your layout-plan.md file